 ENG 341 Shakespeare (3) F. Examines William Shakespeare's works and life as well as his impact on modern culture.
 Emphasis will be given to the varied staging and theatrical interpretations of his plays, including live performance, film, and operatic adaptations of the works of an author who has been called "the inventor of the human."
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.

 ENG 352 Literature in English: Beginnings to 1660 (3) Sp (odd-numbered years).
 Witnesses the birth of literature in English and the artistic, cultural, and intellectual ferment of the Renaissance, covers material from Beowulf through Milton.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or consent of department for non-majors.

-ENG 353 Literature in English: 1660 to 1800 (3) Sp (even-numbered years).
+ENG 353 Literature in English: 1660 - 1800 (3) Sp (even-numbered years).
 Covers the age of satire to the age of reason, as literature struggles to define the "human" in an age of political upheaval, geographical exploration, and enormous change.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.

 ENG 354 Literature in English: 1800-1860 (3) Sp (odd-numbered years).
 From poetic romantic landscapes to realistic urban narratives through matchmaking comedies of manners and tales of Gothic horror, the course covers a literature responding to bloody revolutions, rapid industrialization, and unsettling scientific discoveries.
 Emphasis is on British and American writers, but selections from other literatures in English will be included.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.
 LAS International/Intercultural.

 ENG 355 Literature in English: 1860-1914 (3) F (odd-numbered years).
-From tall tales of the American West to novels exploring the moral dimensions of colonialism through the multivoiced poetry of Browning and the emerging voices of black, native American, and colonized peoples, the course covers literature responding to an age of scientific discovery, religious revival and the creation of the modern world.
+From tall tales of the American West to novels exploring the moral dimensions of colonialism through the multi-voiced poetry of Browning and the emerging voices of black, native American, and colonized peoples, the course covers literature responding to an age of scientific discovery, religious revival and the creation of the modern world.
 Emphasis is on British and American writers, but selections from other literatures in English will be included.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for nonmajors.
 LAS International/Intercultural.

 ENG 356 Literature in English: 1914-1945 (3) Sp (even-numbered years).
 From two World Wars, the Russian Revolution and a world wide Depression, a modern world emerged in which beliefs in reason, progress, and social unity were challenged.
 Writers responded in new forms reflecting society's increasing skepticism, uncertainty, and alienation.
 Emphasis is on British and American writers, but selections from other literatures in English will be included.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.
 LAS International/Intercultural.

 ENG 357 Literature in English: 1945-Present (3) F (even-numbered years).
 From poetry reacting to the horrors of the Holocaust to fiction produced by a global perspective and the approach of the millennium, the course explores literature of the moment as it attempts to understand this new (anti)period claiming to be an end to literary history.
 Emphasis is on British and American writers, but selections from other literatures in English will be included.
-Prerequisite: ENG 108 or 112 and ENG 210 or 220.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.
 LAS International/Intercultural.

 ENG 361 Literature on Site (3) DD.
 This course combines classroom and on-site experience at a place of literary merit.
 The place and theme will change, typical topics include: "Literary Boston," "Literature of Native America," "Dublin and Her Authors," "The American Writer in London."
-(Travel expenses are in addition to students' tuition.)
-Prerequisite: ENG 108 or 112 and ENG 210 or 220 or permission of the department.
+Travel expenses are in addition to students' tuition.
+Prerequisites: ENG108 or ENG112 and ENG220, or departmental approval for non-majors.